milon/barcode/readme.md

 [![Stable version](https://img.shields.io/packagist/v/milon/barcode.svg)](https://packagist.org/packages/milon/barcode)
 [![License](https://img.shields.io/packagist/l/milon/barcode.svg)](https://packagist.org/packages/milon/barcode)

 This is a barcode generation package inspired by <https://github.com/tecnickcom/TCPDF>.
 Actually, I use that package's underline classes for generating barcodes.
-This package is just a wrapper of that package and adds compatibility with Laravel 5.
+This package is just a wrapper of that package and adds compatibility with Laravel.

 I used the following classes of that package.